Zou language: Types of Zo verbs

 The Zo verbs can be classified into three types: Stem (1), Stem (2), Stem (3) as given below:

-Sample text

-The following is a sample text in Zou.

-There are four major dialects of Zou in Myanmar and India: Haidawi, Khuongnung, Thangkhal, and Khodai.

 Numbers

 Zomi numbers are counted as follows:

 Writing systems

 Zou is often written in a Latin script developed by Christian missionary J.H.
 Cope.
 In 1952, M. Siahzathang of Churachandpur created an alternative script known as Zolai or Zoulai, an alphabetic system with some alphasyllabic characteristics.
 The user community for the script is growing- Zou cultural, political, and literary organizations began to adopt the script beginning in the 1970s, and more recently, the Manipur State Government has shown support for both Siahzathang and the script.